cloudoperators/juno/docs/proposals/004_carbon_brd.md

 - **Authentication and Authorization:** Extensions must adhere to the **Carbon** platform's authentication and authorization mechanisms, ensuring that only authenticated users with appropriate permissions can load or interact with specific extensions.

-- **Dependency Security:** The manifest file or configuration source must define any external dependencies required by the extension.
-These dependencies should be validated for security vulnerabilities before being loaded into the platform.
+- **Dependency Security:** The manifest file or configuration source must specify any external dependencies required by the extension.
+For local extensions, these dependencies can be validated for security vulnerabilities before being loaded into the platform.
+However, this may not be feasible for remote extensions, such as those loaded via iframes or from CDNs, as they typically come as prepackaged, executable bundles, with their dependencies already included.
+This limits our ability to assess or validate the security of these external dependencies directly.

 ---